arachnetech/homebridge-mqttthing/README.md

 `getName` - Topic that may be published to send HomeKit the name of the accessory (optional)

-### Applying functions to mqtt messages
+### Applying functions to MQTT messages (custom payload encoding/decoding)

-If a mqtt message is not a simple value or does not match the expected syntax, it is possible to specify a javascript function that is called for the message every time it is received/published.
+If an MQTT message is not a simple value or does not match the expected syntax, it is possible to specify a JavaScript function that is called for the message every time it is received/published.
 For this, the topic string in the configuration can be replaced with an object with these properties:

 `topic` - Topic string